seagrady22/shells/README.txt

 Postgresql - been using pgsql for 7 or so years so sticking with this

+[Rust dependencies]

 Juniper - makes it possible to write GraphQL servers in Rust that are type-safe and blazingly fast.

 Actix Web is a powerful, pragmatic, and extremely fast web framework for Rust

-Current link for full db stack: https://github.com/lucperkins/rust-graphql-juniper-actix-diesel-postgres
+Current link for full db stack example: https://github.com/lucperkins/rust-graphql-juniper-actix-diesel-postgres